 - Flagging is also the best way to notify us of suspicious profiles.
 In some cases, if we don’t see right away the violation, we usually message the reporter for the cause.
 We do investigate every case!

 - Style icon.
 This program is created to help surface not only the best of the community, but also new talents.
 Before Chictopia, it’s been very hard to break into the fashion industry, let alone get noticed.
 Chictopia wants to help identifying talents from the people by giving out our prestigious title to true talents, not people with a lot of money – celebrities or socialites.
 Our past style icons have been featured in magazines, ad campaigns, and many have been offered gigs from publications.
 It is an honor and a privilege to become a style icon and there are many associated perks.
 Having said that, we have noticed that the tactics used for obtaining such title has deviated from the normal path over the past few months.
 Transgressions range from spam to creating fake accounts.
 To address this, we’ve started to do “background checks” on style icon candidates and we feel fairly confident that for April and May, the icons all won the title because of their style, their confidence, and their integrity.
 We hope to continue this program and refine it to better serve our users.
 Please let us know if you have any other thoughts or suggestions!

 Chictopia sellers carry fashion forward products and ensure great customer experience.
 Click here if you are interested in selling your merchandise on Chictopia.

 Cheri, I think you should implement a 3 strike rule: fish for 3 favors/compliments and you’re gone.
-All it would take are 3 recipients of such spam to clue the mods in to what’s going on.posted almost 6 years ago
+All it would take are 3 recipients of such spam to clue the mods in to what’s going on.posted about 6 years ago